 As in the Torah the New Covenant stipulates that a prospective marital partner must be a member of the believing community (1Cor 7:39; 2Cor 6:14).
 Thus, color, ethnicity, culture or national origin are not barriers to choosing a marriage partner in the Body of Messiah.
 The only restriction is that disciples of Yeshua must not yoke themselves in marriage to unbelievers.
 However, if unbelievers marry and one later turns to God the believer cannot divorce the unbeliever without the unbeliever's consent (1Cor 7:14-15).

-Many Christians have erroneously assumed from 1 Corinthians 7:7-8, 26 that Paul advocated remaining unmarried as a way of life.
-Paul’s pastoral concern related to the threat of persecution and he counsels people in a variety of circumstances, including married people, to “remain” as they were for the time being.
+Many Christians have erroneously assumed that Paul advocated remaining unmarried as a way of life (1Cor 7:7-8, 26).
+Paul's pastoral concern related to the threat of persecution and he counsels people in a variety of circumstances, including married people, to "remain" as they were for the time being.
 Paul's lists of qualifications for congregational leadership (1Tim 3:2, 12; Titus 3:6; cf. 1Cor 9:5) have produced a variety of interpretations, but they nonetheless assume that congregational leaders would be married.

 Paul's later exhortations also prove his true attitude when he warned against the siren call of asceticism that promised greater spirituality by denying the body the good things that God created for all to enjoy (Col 2:16-23; 1Tim 4:1-5).
 Asceticism was a real and present threat to the divine institution of marriage.
 Paul called the prohibition of marriage a demonic doctrine.
 It is ironic that the Christianity should later embrace such a doctrine as the standard for its priests as well as the monastic orders of monks and nuns.